Prof. B. S. Murty

 - His group is the first in India to successfully develop a technology for the production grain refiners for Aluminium and demonstrate their superiority over the imported ones.

-- Under his leadership a National Facility for Atom Probe Tomography has been set up at IIT Madras with a remotely operable Local Electrode Atom Probe (LEAP) that can characterize materials in 3D at the atomic scale.
+- Under his leadership a National Facility for Atom Probe Tomography has been set up at IIT Madras witha remotely operable Local Electrode Atom Probe (LEAP) (first such facility globally) that can characterize materials in 3D at the atomic scale.